Sahar-SE/search-engine/README.md

 # Search Engine
 This is a realtime search engine that shows what people searched for the most.

+## Notes
+  In this project I created a realtime search with analysis of most searched items.
+I separated user data by getting visitors' user agent so that users data are not mixed up.In this regard, the user is anonymous.
+I proposed way to sign in and sign up to associate users to the database(Not implemeted yet).
+In the background , I implemented  active jobs to create and manage analytics .For realtime scalabillty, I propose redis with active jobs.
+Since heroku has ended free tier , I deployed to render.

 ## Live Link
 [Live Link]()